andresmrk/Phenyl_GA/README.md

 xyz_gen: Takes a SMILES representation and creates a xyz file

-Sc_fn2: Assigns scores to molecules based on their LUMO energies.
+Sc_fn2: Assigns scores to molecules based on their LUMO energies and Average Charge of Aromatic Carbons.

-string_GA: Generates a population of molecules that evolve in each generation(iteration) with increasing values of LUMO energies.
+string_GA: Generates a population of molecules that evolve in each generation(iteration) with increasing fitness.

 terphenyl2.smi: File containing terphenyl SMILES, which are used to make the initial population in string_GA.